ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 ## Removing an ALB from DNS for debugging
 {: #one_alb}

-If you can't access your app through a specific ALB IP or can't [ping one ALB IP](#ping), you can temporarily remove the ALB from production by disabling its DNS registration.
+If you can't access your app through a specific ALB IP, you can temporarily remove the ALB from production by disabling its DNS registration.
 Then, you can use the ALB's IP address to run debugging tests on that ALB.

 For example, say you have a multizone cluster in 2 zones, and the 2 public ALBs have IP addresses `169.46.52.222` and `169.62.196.238`.
 Although the health check is returning healthy for the second zone's ALB, your app isn't directly reachable through it.
 You decide to remove that ALB's IP address, `169.62.196.238`, from production for debugging.
 The first zone's ALB IP, `169.46.52.222`, is registered with your domain and continues to route traffic while you debug the second zone's ALB.